It doesn’t seem far-fetched to say that everyone wants to know the answer to the question, “What is a blissful life?”.

 We go with the flow and put finance third on our list because money puts so much strain on a relationship that it is in fact a leading cause of divorce, with one in 5 British couples citing money strife as a reason for the separation.

-With this alarming statistic in mind, we created this section so we can talk about the very important topics of:
+With this alarming statistic in mind, we created this section so we can talk about the very important topics that make up the bulk of effective financial planning:

 1. budgeting – the right and wrong way,